telerik/maui-docs/controls/listpicker/commands.md

 # .NET MAUI ListPicker Commands

-This article described the commands available in the Telerik UI for .NET MAUI ListPicker control.
+This article describes the commands available in the Telerik UI for .NET MAUI ListPicker control.

 ## ListPicker Commands